Small generators for S-unit groups of division algebras: Introduction

-As in Lenstra's case, this leads to an algorithm for finding generators for $G(O_{k,S})$.
+As in Lenstra's case, Theorem \ref{bounded height intro} leads to an algorithm for finding generators for $O_{k,S}^*$.
 After embedding $B$ into a real vector space, the algorithm is reduced to the classical problem of enumerating lattice points of bounded norm.
-That an algorithm exists to generate $G(O_{k, S})$, with no assumptions on $S$, was known by work of Grunewald--Segal \cite{Grunewald--Segal, Grunewald--Segal2}.
+That an algorithm exists to generate $S$-integral points of an algebraic group over a number field, with no assumptions on $S$, was known by work of Grunewald--Segal \cite{Grunewald--Segal}, \cite{Grunewald--Segal2}.
 Unlike their algorithm, ours is primitive recursive, which answers a question raised in \cite{Grunewald--Segal2}.